hasanAbbas2004/Aicademy-backend/README.md

+Source code isn't shared due to NDA restrictions

 # Aicademy backend + AI

-AI personalized tutor that can be there when you need it the most
+AI personalized tutor that can be there when you need it the most.

 ## main features
 1. quiz taking